For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What's more, as community fridges aim to reduce food waste, you'll often find fresher produce there, including fruit and vegetables.
 This is in contrast to food banks, where a parcel will often (but not always) include dried and tinned products.

-There are a few hundred community fridges in the UK, and the charity behind them, Hubbub, maps them all on its website.
+There are over 600 community fridges in the UK, and the charity behind them, Hubbub, maps them all on its website.

 Soup kitchens and more free meals